tmtsoftware/csw/docs/src/main/services/aas/csw-aas-installed.md

 ## Dependencies

-To use the Akka HTTP Adapter (csw-aas-installed), add the following to your `build.sbt` file:
+To use the Pekko HTTP Adapter (csw-aas-installed), add the following to your `build.sbt` file:

 sbt
 :   @@@vars